zlogic/mendix-docs/content/en/docs/releasenotes/developer-portal/_index.md

 #### Fixes

-* We fixed a bug where the name of the revision author was not shown when removed from the project
+* We fixed a bug where the name of the revision author was not shown when the author was no longer part of the project
 * We fixed a small UI bug on the Company Roles overview page where the badges were not properly displayed
 * We fixed a bug in the self service migration to Company Roles

 ## 2024